-A. Fume hoods, eye wash stations, and safety showers will be inspected every six (6) months by the District Safety Coordinator and Head Maintenance person.
+A. Fume hoods, eye wash stations, and safety showers will be inspected every six (6) months by the District Safety Coordinator/Head Maintenance.
 Adequacy of face and reports of hood inspections are filed in the district office for employee review.